Turkish Angora Cat Indoor Living Guide

 Vertical Space

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Turkish Angoras have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to deafness and HCM.
+Three variables drive daily care for Turkish Angoras: their medium size, their moderate shedding level, and their breed-associated risk of deafness and HCM.

 Window Perches